 Treatment for cold-induced hives may include a daily non-drowsy antihistamine, especially during cold weather months.
 In addition, education about avoiding triggers and lifestyle choices is important:

-- _Limit your time outdoors in cold weather _.
+- Limit your time outdoors in cold weather.
 If you do spend time outdoors, cover as much skin as possible, using gloves, scarfs, hats, long pants, and a coat.
 Avoid wearing clothing that can irritate skin, such as wool.

-- _Avoid swimming _, especially in cold water, as this can cause a systemic reaction and result in severe symptoms
+- Avoid swimming, especially in cold water, as this can cause a systemic reaction and result in severe symptoms

 It is important to know your triggers and to take steps to avoid them.
 Understanding your triggers can help you avoid or minimize flares.